redhat-best-practices-for-k8s/certsuite/README.md

-have to the parser page, they have an option to download the feedback then to upload it for the next time from the html page another option users can have that feedback file in the path #your-code-path/cnf-certification-test/script/ and it need to be named as feedback.js users need to conver the downloaded feedback.json to feedback.js by adding to the begnning of the feedback.json page >> feedback = content of the json file, and they need to change the kind of json to be js and put it on the path
+have to the parser page, they have an option to download the feedback then to upload it for the next time from the html page another option users can have that feedback file in the path #your-code-path/cnf-certification-test/script/ and it need to be named as feedback.js users need to convert the downloaded feedback.json to feedback.js by adding to the begnning of the feedback.json page >> feedback = content of the json file, and they need to change the kind of json to be js and put it on the path